mostafa-221/jobcrawler/docs/ENDPOINTS.md

 **Returns**:
 - 201 Created and a link to the new vacancy if success
 - 400 Bad Request if the given body is invalid
-- 500 Internal Server Error if it could not be saved

 ### /{id}
 #### GET
 **Returns**:
  - 200 OK and JSON body of the vacancy if the id is found and the vacancy is successfully retrieved
  - 404 Not Found if the id was not found
- - 500 Internal Server Error if vacancy retrieval error.

 #### PUT
 To update a vacancy. **Requires** a JSON body with the fields to be updated. **Returns**:
  - 200 OK if the id was found, and the vacancy is updated
  - 404 Not Found if the id was not found
  - 409 Conflict if there is a conflict
- - 500 Internal Server Error if vacancy retrieval or updating error.

 #### DELETE
 To delete a vacancy. **Returns**:
 - 200 OK if the delete was successful
 - 404 Not Found if a product with the specified ID is not found
-- 500 Internal Service Error if an error occurs during deletion

 ## /search
 Endpoint for interaction from the frontend.